ChuanqiXu9/ChuanqiXu9.github.io/docs/_posts/2025-12-30-C++20-Modules-Best-Practices.en.md

 Overall, C++20 Modules are quite simple from a language feature perspective compared to other major C++ features.
 Looking back at this article, most of the content is about how to provide C++20 Modules support while maintaining compatibility with header files, and about ABI-related topics.
 If you don't care about ABI or are aggressive enough to write a Modules Native project from scratch, you should encounter relatively few language-level problems.

-Following off are some comments on the Reddit, but I feel good enough as the summary here:
+Below is my comment on Reddit, which I think serves as a fitting summary here:

 (1) In both design and practice, modules can deliver significantly greater compile-time speedups compared to precompiled headers (PCH).
 Additionally, named modules can reduce the size of build artifacts—something PCH simply cannot do.